sganguly2886/bnb-madx-analysis/2_python/README.md

 BNB beam optics, wire scanner data, emittance, momentum spread, and target beam spot size as a function of Q873 quadrupole current.

-The workflow has been fully migrated from exploratory Jupyter notebooks to standalone Python scripts to ensure reproducibility, clarity, and version-controlled physics results.
+The Q873 workflow has been migrated from exploratory Jupyter notebooks to standalone Python scripts to ensure reproducibility, clarity, and version-controlled physics results.